How I’m Meal Prepping Before Baby

-Chia Pudding – With such simple ingredients and minimal prep work, I know that chia pudding is something I’ll easily be able to prep for breakfast (and snacks) once the baby arrives.
+- Chia Seed Pudding – With such simple ingredients and minimal prep work, I know that chia pudding is something I’ll easily be able to prep for breakfast (and snacks) once the baby arrives.

 Snack Meal Prep

-Lactation Cookies and Lactation Bites – Earlier this fall I developed recipes for healthy lactation cookies and lactation bites to help with milk supply for breastfeeding.
+- Lactation Cookies and Lactation Bites – Earlier this fall I developed recipes for healthy lactation cookies and lactation bites to help with milk supply for breastfeeding.
 We tested around five batches so I have two freezer bags of these ready to go.
-The recipes are coming soon!

-Granola – Luckily granola can easily work for breakfast or a snack so I’ll have granola on hand for snacking as well.
+- Granola – Luckily granola can easily work for breakfast or a snack so I’ll have granola on hand for snacking as well.
 Try my homemade granola recipe.